freebirdjs/freebird-transport/README.md

 ### For implementers:

-To have a valid `transp`, two things must be done by the implementor.
+To have a valid `transp`, two things must be done by the implementer.

 1. Must implement the `transp._send(msg, callback)` method on the transport instance.
 2. Must call the `transp.receive(msg)` method to let the transport instance know that there a message comes in.
 Calling `transp.receive(msg)` will induce a `'message'` event triggered on the transport instance.